brendanhasz/github-io-blog-template/README.md

 4. Edit `_config.yml` to contain information about you and your new blog in the "Personal info", "Blog info", and "Social links" sections.
 Be sure to update `url` to be the url of your blog with a trailing forward slash (i.e. `http://your_github_username.github.io/`, or if you named your repo `something_else`, then `http://your_github_username.github.io/something_else/`).

+5. If this is your main `github.io` site (i.e. the repo name is `yourgithubusername.github.io`), then in `_config.yml` set the value of `main_github_io` to `true`.
+Otherwise, leave it as `false`.

-5. Add an image of yourself to the `/assets/img` folder, and in `_config.yml`, update the value of `logo` to be the filename of that image.
+6. Add an image of yourself to the `/assets/img` folder, and in `_config.yml`, update the value of `logo` to be the filename of that image.

-6. Replace `/assets/img/favicon.ico` with one you want (otherwise it will just be the default github octocat one, you can use a web utility like https://favicon.io/ to convert normal images to favicons)
+7. Replace `/assets/img/favicon.ico` with one you want (otherwise it will just be the default github octocat one, you can use a web utility like https://favicon.io/ to convert normal images to favicons)

-7. Replace `/assets/img/company_icon.png` with the logo of your company/university.
+8. Replace `/assets/img/company_icon.png` with the logo of your company/university.

-8. Replace `/assets/img/blog_og_image.png` with image you'd like displayed when people share a link to your blog (e.g. on twitter, linkedin, etc)
+9. Replace `/assets/img/blog_og_image.png` with image you'd like displayed when people share a link to your blog (e.g. on twitter, linkedin, etc)

-9. Replace `/assets/files/resume.pdf` with your resume (or delete it).
+10. Replace `/assets/files/resume.pdf` with your resume (or delete it).

-10. Delete the example blog posts in `_posts` and replace with your first blog post(s)! (see below)
+11. Delete the example blog posts in `_posts` and replace with your first blog post(s)! (see below)